dynaconf/dynaconf/docs/validation.md

 )
 ```

-The above will raise `dynaconf.validators.ValidationError("AGE must be lte=30 but it is 35 in env DEVELOPMENT")` and `dynaconf.validators.ValidationError("PROJECT must be eq='hello_world' but it is 'This is not hello_world' in env PRODUCTION")`
+The above will raise `dynaconf.validator.ValidationError("AGE must be lte=30 but it is 35 in env DEVELOPMENT")` and `dynaconf.validator.ValidationError("PROJECT must be eq='hello_world' but it is 'This is not hello_world' in env PRODUCTION")`

 ### Lazy validation